 Mobility exercises are valuable, because they will help to achieve a balance between rest and movement when you have an episode of lower back pain, which is important.
 You must frequently move all your body parts that do not hurt from the outset.
 Failure to do this may result in complications resulting from immobility - which can prolong your rehabilitation further.
 Try not to spend days in your bed with lower back pain unless suggested by a medical practitioner who is familiar with lower back pain.
 Instead, keep moving where you can, but make sure that you never move or exercise into pain.

 Directional Exercises - when performed correctly - will help ease your pain and eventually resolve your episode of lower back pain.
 The direction of your exercise will be dictated by the direction of your injury and pain.

-A good example is where you bend over to lift a heavy box and strain your lower back.
-After this lift you will have pain in your lower back when bending forwards.
-This pain is due to this movement stretching your injured structure.
+A good example is if you injured or strained your lower back when bending over to lift a heavy box or object.
+After this episode you will probably have pain in your lower back when bending forwards, as it stretches or places stress on the injured structure on your back.
 To help ease this pain you may benefit from lying on your tummy or arching your back backwards with or without support.
-This will unload the injured soft tissue or joint and allow it to heal in a non-stressed position.
+This directional movement can help unload the injured soft tissue or joint and help it to heal in a non-stressed position.

 3. Strength Exercises.

 Back strengthening exercises are required to re-strengthen a previously injured muscle, or to strengthen muscles or a muscle group around an injured structure such as a disc.
 These exercises will be typically prescribed by a Chartered Physiotherapist (Physical Therapist in the United States), following a correct diagnosis of the cause of the lower back pain.
 I also use strength exercises help improve people’s postural habits (see posture exercises) thereby reducing the risk of a repeat or reoccurrence of their back pain.